danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/AnalysisApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **getSecurityEntries**
-> getSecurityEntries(webId: string, nameFilter?: string, selectedFields?: string, extraHttpRequestParams?: any)
+> getSecurityEntries(webId: string, nameFilter?: string, selectedFields?: string, webIdType?: string, extraHttpRequestParams?: any)

 Retrieve the security entries associated with the analysis based on the specified criteria.
 By default, all security entries for this analysis are returned.